detrack/detrack-core-dotnet/README.md

 Download Job POD or shipping label as pdf:

-**Note:** pathToSaveFile will start in the folder that contains the dll. if you want to go out of the folder then do ../
+**Note:** pathToSaveFile will start in the folder that contains the dll.
+If you want to go out of the folder then do ../
 ```csharp
 Job.DownloadJobExport("doNumber", "pathToSaveFile", "documentType(pod or shipping-label)", "date").Wait();
 ```